Effects of self-avoidance on the packing of stiff rods on ellipsoids: Analysis

-it is plotted in fig.\ref{fig:shear} (right) as a function of $\delta$ alongside the free energy $W$ (left), for given $\tilde{u}=1$, $\tilde{\epsilon}=1$, and $L=10$.
-It is clearly seen that there are two $\delta$ values in which the configuration is stable to shear.
-One is at $\delta<0$ which corresponds to an azimuthal order, and one in for $\delta>0$ corresponding to polar order.
-These two shear-stable solutions, are divided by a cusp at some $\delta_c<0$ corresponding to the $\delta$ change in ground state.
-These results show that for $\delta>\delta_c$, if we allow the ellipsoid to change the flattening (and only that), it will change its shape to the locally minimizing one (assuming the filament ordering relaxes fast enough).
-The exact position of the local minima, as well as the cusp depend on the exact values of the problem, but the qualitative result remains the same.
-For vanishing $\tilde{u}$ the cusp turns into a local maximum.
+The elongation shear stress $T$ is plotted in Fig. \ref{fig:shear} (right) as a function of $\delta$ alongside the free energy $W$ (left), for the case $\tilde{u}=1$, $\tilde{\epsilon}=1$, and $L=10$.
+It can be clearly seen that there are two values of $\delta$ for which the configuration is stable to shear.
+One is at $\delta<0$, which corresponds to an azimuthal order, and one for $\delta>0$ corresponding to polar order.
+These two shear-stable solutions, are separated by a cusp at some {negative} $\delta_c$ corresponding to the {cusp in the free energy}.
+These results {suggest} that for $\delta>\delta_c$, if we allow the ellipsoid to change {its} flattening (and only this property), it will change its shape to the locally minimizing one (assuming the filament ordering relaxes fast enough).
+The exact position of the local minima, as well as the cusp depend on the exact values of the problem, but {we expect} that the qualitative result remains the same.
+Interestingly, for vanishing $\tilde{u}$ (namely in the absence of self-avoidance) the cusp turns into a local maximum.

 Finally, the injection force $F$ is given by